thaydan/ocp8/README.md

 4. Update database schema : "php bin/console doctrine:database:update --force"

 ## Fixtures
-To install demo data you need to load the fixtures with this command : php bin/console doctrine:fixtures:load
+To install the demo data you need to load the fixtures with this command : php bin/console doctrine:fixtures:load

 **Demo accounts included**